Table of Contents

 Assessment and Management of the Adverse Effects of Breast Cancer and its Treatment

-The long-term adverse effects of breast cancer treatment are dependent on the type of treatment, duration of treatment, the use of chemotherapy, the use of hormone treatment and the age of the patient.
+The long-term adverse effects of breast cancer treatment are dependent on the type and duration of treatment, use of chemotherapy and hormone treatment, and the age of the patient.
 Treatment of breast cancer can include surgery, radiation therapy, chemotherapy, biologically targeted therapy, and endocrine antiestrogen therapy.
 The following table summarizes the current ASCO recommendations for the management of the adverse effects of breast cancer treatment in breast cancer survivors.

 |Body image concerns||